-I hardly went to the movie alone, no women or a girl did, was it due to social taboo or was they were afraid?
+I hardly went to the movie alone, no woman nor a girl did, was it due to social taboo or was they were afraid?
 It was not so easy for me to comprehend.
-In my childhood I would coax my parents to do the advance bookings and off we would go to see Amitab Bacchan’s dashing scenes, Rishi Kapoor’s romantic extravaganza’s, and Zeenat Aman’s grace, but I never saw any single woman in a theater alone.
+In my childhood, I would coax my parents to do the advance bookings and off we would go to see Amitab Bacchan’s dashing scenes, Rishi Kapoor’s romantic extravaganza, and Zeenat Aman’s grace, but I never saw any single woman in a theatre alone.
 She had to be with her family, friend, boyfriend, or husband.
-It was weird for women to sit alone in dark theater, mouth opened and popcorn in her hand.
-But it was not same for men.
-What happened to me and why I am remembering now of the viewing experience of the past as I am watching movie on my smart TV set that too Delhi Crime.
+It was weird for a woman to sit alone in a dark theatre, her mouth opened and popcorn in her hand.
+But it was not the same for men.
+What happened to me and why I am remembering now the viewing experience of the past as I am watching a movie on my smart TV set that too Delhi Crime.

-I was a college-going girl though ventured to go any where else, pursuing my professional goals, going for shopping but I never dared to watch movie alone.
+I was a college-going girl who ventured to go anywhere else, pursuing my professional goals and going shopping but I never dared to watch movies alone.
 The reason was not much due to social taboo as it was to nefarious designs of men.
 It was he vs she.
-He could sit as the way he want, and with his legs wide open, while there was a fear of sexual harassment and eve-teasing for her.
+He could sit the way he want, and with his legs wide open, while there was a fear of sexual harassment and eve-teasing for her.
 Secondly, it was not easy for her to stand in a queue of desperate men to buy tickets; there were crowds, rush, rowdies, and black ticket sellers.

-I am talking of “Unh Dino”, earlier nineties, when eve-teasing was rampant; a man could easily make a girl target of his lustful eyes.
-The dark theater was a great opportunity to touch her, a girl who dares to sit alone.
+I am talking of “Unh Dino”, earlier nineties when eve-teasing was rampant; a man could easily make a girl target of his lustful eyes.
+The dark theatre was a great opportunity to touch her, a girl who dares to sit alone.

 Once I and my friend wore the best dresses for the daredevil undertaking to watch a movie in Mumbai.
 It was an English one, a taboo in many families, but it was “Home Alone”, a story of a child who was mistakenly left alone at home as the whole family went on vacation, and what the child did to pass his time and save himself from intruders.
 So it was a children’s movie, funny and nice.

-But thanks to the year 1997, when theaters turned into PVR, a company which slowly turned into a brand.
+But thanks to the year 1997, when theatres turned into PVR, a company that slowly turned into a brand.
 It ensured double comfort, full entertainment and security.

 Now again, everything has changed as the pandemic hit the world.
-Theaters are closed now and we can enjoy movie watching on Netflix, Amazon, and other platforms.
-But, unlock 2 is going to happen and theaters would be the last thing to get opened.
-But the experience would not be the same again, though we expect safety would be ensured with enough space between the seats, complete sensitization program for the viewers, physically as well over the men’s mentality and intensity.
-We expect it would be a moment for the women to open up and go watch a favorite movie.
+Theatres are closed now and we can enjoy movie watching on Netflix, Amazon, and other platforms.
+But, unlock 2 is going to happen and theatres would be the last thing to get opened.
+But the experience would not be the same again, though we expect safety would be ensured with enough space between the seats, a complete sensitization program for the viewers, physically as well over the men’s mentality and intensity.
+We expect it would be a moment for the women to open up and go watch a favourite movie.